In comes Chico

 1898 - We lost 2-1 at Burnley in a top-flight game, with Hugh Morgan bagging our consolation.

 1904 - Jack Cox and Bobby Robinson were on target as we won 2-0 in a Second Division encounter.
-Robinson also had a penalty saved by Clarets keeper Billy Green.
+Robinson also had a penalty saved by Clarets keeper Billy Green in what was Tom Watson’s 300th game in charge of the reds.

 On the move